treetoplearning/Taproot/3_Mathematics.md

 > **Discuss:** Let the student take control and ask any questions about any of the content that you covered.

-Next week we are going to learn more about errors that can arise in our code, and we are also going to cover booleans more in depth, and the kind of logic that we can perform with them coincidentally called boolean logic.
+Next week we are going to learn more about errors that can arise in our code.
+We are also going to cover booleans more in depth, and the kind of logic that we can perform with them coincidentally called boolean logic.